 <ESA_QUESTION_ESG_3>

-We are relatively sceptical about the use of Opex to calculate Taxonomy alignments and the extent to which it will inform investors in the most transparent way, if a fund chooses this option to disclose its taxonomy alignment.
+Of the three KPIs for non-financial companies identified in Article 8 Taxonomy, Opex seems the less useful of the three.
+We are therefore relatively sceptical about the use of Opex to calculate Taxonomy alignments and the extent to which it will inform investors in the most transparent way, if a fund chooses this KPI as the only one to disclose its taxonomy alignment.
 Whereas Capex gives a clear signal about the strategy of a company around investments in a long-term horizon, Opex indicates the expenditures generally linked with the immediate short-term operations of the company.
 The latter will hence not reflect appropriately the – mostly long-term - ambition of investee companies in term of environmental sustainability.
+And for short-term developments, turnover aligned with the Taxonomy may be a more useful KPI.

 <ESA_QUESTION_ESG_3>